Last updated: November 22, 2025

 3.1.
 Mechanism of Trading

-In forex trading, your risk and reward is directly proportional to how much the price moves.
-A 100-pip move in your favor will be ten times more profitable than a 10-pip move, requiring a clear strategy.
+In forex trading, risk and reward is directly proportional to how much the price moves.
+A 100-pip move in trader’s favor will be ten times more profitable than a 10-pip move, requiring a clear strategy.

 In contrast, binary options are a simple “yes/no” bet.
-The amount the price moves doesn’t matter; you only care if it closes above or below your entry point at the exact moment of expiry.
+The amount the price moves doesn’t matter; traders only care if it closes above or below their entry point at the exact moment of expiry.

 3.2.
 Risk & Reward Profile

 Forex offers a flexible risk and reward profile.
-You are in control, able to use a stop-loss to define your maximum risk and close a trade at any point to take a small or large reward.
-The risk/reward in binary options is fixed and rigid.
-It’s an “all-or-nothing” outcome where you know the exact potential gain or drawdown before you enter, but you have no control once the trade is placed.
+Traders are in control, able to use a stop-loss to define maximum risk and close a trade at any point to take a small or large reward.
+The risk/reward ratio in binary options is fixed and rigid.
+It’s an “all-or-nothing” outcome where traders know the exact potential gain or drawdown before entering, but they have no control once the trade is placed.

 3.3.
 Trade Duration